zhcmeng/smolagents/docs/source/tutorials/building_good_agents.md

 It won't know of anything that happened if you don't explicitly put that into its prompt.

+So first start with making your task very clear!
+Since an agent is powered by an LLM, minor variations in your task formulation might yield completely different results.

+Then, improve the information flow towards your agent in tool use.

 Particular guidelines to follow:
 - Each tool should log (by simply using `print` statements inside the tool's `forward` method) everything that could be useful for the LLM engine.
   - In particular, logging detail on tool execution errors would help a lot!